rixx/books.rixx.de/data/reviews/stephen-king/the-gunslinger/index.md

   date_added: '2016-11-13'
 related_books:
 - book: stephen-king/the-little-sisters-of-eluria
-  text: The previous book in the series.
+  text: The prequel.
+- book: richard-kadrey/sandman-slim
+  text: If you prefer a modern gunslinger.
 - book: stephen-king/the-drawing-of-the-three
   text: The next book in the series.
 review: